 Town of Oak Island Public parking and all public beach, estuary, sound side, and inlet water access points are open.
 Short term rentals have resumed.
 Public restrooms remain closed.
 Parks are open but not playground equipment.
 Please visit the Town's website for details.

 Town of Sunset Beach The beach strand and Town Park are open to the public.
 Public parking areas are now open.
 Short term rentals have resumed.
 All beach access walkways are one-way only with directional signs posted at each end.
 The ADA Walkways at the Gazebo, 1st Street, 3rd Street and 40th Street will be one direction for those without disabilities and multi-directional for those with disabilities.

 Short term rentals include vacation rentals, bed and breakfast establishments, Airbnb, VRBO, hotels, motels, inns, and similar establishments.

 Other Town websites: Town of Shallotte; Town of Leland; Town of Calabash; City of Boiling Spring Lakes; Town of Carolina Shores; Town of Belville; Town of Navassa; Town of Sandy Creek; City of Northwest; Town of St. James

 Brunswick County Coronavirus Update

-Brunswick County is providing daily updates on its website.
+Brunswick County is providing regular COVID-19 updates on its website.
 Click here to visit the site.

-Golf courses implementing social distancing requirements remain open including a majority of Brunswick Islands golf courses.
+Golf courses are open and have implemented social distancing requirements.
 Please contact courses directly for specific hours of operations.

-While it's not a great time to travel now, you can stay connected through our social media ( https://www.facebook.com/NCBrunswick https://www.instagram.com/ncbrunswickislands/ ) and blog.
+You can stay connected with us through our social media ( https://www.facebook.com/NCBrunswick https://www.instagram.com/ncbrunswickislands/ ) and blog.
 We also have a great collection of videos to give you a little taste of the beach while you're at home.